 - 1. The Board shall consist of at least five persons.
 Not less than one-half of the total number of Directors shall reside within the Kingdom of Thailand.
 The Directors of the Company shall have the qualifications as prescribed by the law on public limited companies and the law on securities and exchanges. - 2.
-The Directors shall be elected by majority vote at the shareholders' meeting in accordance with the criteria and procedures as follows: - (1) Each shareholder shall have one vote for one share. - (2) A shareholder who wishes to exercise the right of election may use all the votes he/she has under (1) to elect in any number. - (3) The persons who receive the most votes shall be elected as Directors, in the number of Directors required or to be elected on the relevant occasion.
+The Directors shall be elected by majority vote at the shareholders' meeting in accordance with the criteria and procedures as follows: - (1) Each shareholder shall have one vote for one share. - (2) A shareholder who wishes to exercise the right of election may use all the votes he/she has under (1) to elect one or several persons as Director or Directors; however, he or she may not split unequally between any persons in any number. - (3) The persons who receive the most votes shall be elected as Directors, in the number of Directors required or to be elected on the relevant occasion.
 In the event that votes of two or more nominees are equal in number, causing the number of Directors required or to be elected on such relevant occasion to be exceeded, the chairman of the meeting shall have a casting vote.